 Another 5th-century CE addition to the city’s Christian architecture was a monastery with its first prior being the famous scholar and historian Ghazar Parpetsi.
 In time, the monastery accumulated an impressive manuscript library.
 Over the following two centuries, successive bishops ensured the building programme continued.
 In the 7th century CE, under the guidance of the bishop Komitas of Aghdzk (r.
 615-628 CE), Echmiadzin began to pull in even more pilgrims following the construction of the particularly splendid church of Saint Hripsime which was named after the virgin who had been martyred by Tiridates the Great prior to his conversion to Christianity.
 Indeed, the church was said to have been built on the very spot of Hripsime’s death.
 The church of Saint Gayane was added around 616 CE and, in the 650s CE, the completion of the impressive Zvartnots cathedral nearby only added to the attractions which ensured Echmiadzin became one of the most important pilgrimage sites in Armenia.

-Following the invasion and occupation of Armenia by the Umayyad Caliphate from 640 CE the position of Echmiadzin as a major religious centre became precarious.
+Following the invasion and occupation of Armenia by the Rashidun and then Umayyad Caliphate from 640 CE, the position of Echmiadzin as a major religious centre became precarious.
 Dvin and then Ani were the political and religious capitals, and Echmiadzin slowly fell into decline.
 A major earthquake struck the region in the 10th century CE which caused the collapse of the church of Zvartnots, amongst other buildings.
 By the late 13th century CE the site was so dilapidated that the celebrated poet Stepanos Orbelian (d.
 1304 CE) felt compelled to compose his Lamentations on the Holy Cathedral of Vagharshapat.